Disaster Resilience Initiative

 From fire, drought and flood, to the long-term impacts of climate change, we recognise the growing importance of preparing communities to help themselves.
 We are making significant gains in the area of disaster resilience with the aim of improving community preparedness and recovery in the event of emergencies whether minor or major.

 Through high-quality research, education and community engagement, we challenge and support communities, governments and organisations to strengthen their resilience against unforeseen or significant disruptions.

 The MUDRI/EMV Compendium

 Victorian Community-Based Resilience Building Case Studies

-Emergency Management Victoria (EMV) and the Monash University Disaster Resilience Initiative (MUDRI) share a strong interest in helping communities develop their resilience, particularly in the setting of disasters, emergencies and unexpected events.
+Monash University Disaster Resilience Initiative (MUDRI) has a strong interest in helping communities develop their resilience, particularly in the setting of disasters, emergencies and unexpected events.

-As a result we have jointly created a Compendium of case studies that reflects Victorian Community-based Resilience Building Case Studies, which represents an Australian first.
+As a result we created a Compendium of case studies that reflects Victorian Community-based Resilience Building Case Studies, which represents an Australian first.